 So is Nutella the devil or a treat that’s OK to eat?
 (In moderation, of course).
 We consulted a dietitian and Ph.D. nutritionist for their expert opinions on this popular chocolate-hazelnut spread.

 Nutella Nutrition Facts

 When you consider Nutella versus any nut butter, plain nut butter generally has more healthy fats and protein and less carbs and sugars.
-And pretty much any nut butter tastes great on the same things you’d put Nutella on.
+And pretty much any nut butter tastes great on the same things you’d schmear with Nutella.

-“I don’t find any redeeming qualities about Nutella,” says Krista Maguire, R.D., C.S.S.D. and nutrition manager at Beachbody.
+“I don’t find any redeeming qualities about Nutella,” says Krista Maguire, R.D., C.S.S.D. and senior nutrition manager at BODi.
 “Even if it has a little bit of calcium and iron and it’s low in sodium, there are so many more healthful alternatives that you can consume to obtain those nutrients.”

-What really gives Nutella a bad rep is the ingredients list: sugar, palm oil, hazelnuts, cocoa, skim milk, whey, lecithin, vanillin (artificial flavor).
+What really gives Nutella a bad rep is its ingredients list: sugar, palm oil, hazelnuts, skim milk, cocoa, lecithin, vanillin (artificial flavor).